 Our bylaws provide that the board of directors shall consist of one or more members as determined by our board of directors or stockholders.
-Our board of directors has currently set the number of directors at seven and recommended six director nominees for the 2013 annual meeting.
-The board of directors has determined that it can adequately represent our stockholders with six directors and one vacancy on the board of directors until such time as the board selects a new chairman of the board upon receiving management's recommendation.
-Even though there is currently a vacancy of one directorship on the board of directors, you cannot vote for a greater number of persons than the six director nominees set forth in this proxy statement.
-The directors elected at the meeting will hold office until our 2014 annual stockholder meeting and until their successors are duly elected and qualified or their earlier removal or resignation.
+Our board of directors has currently set the number of directors at eight and recommended eight director nominees for the 2014 annual meeting.
+The directors elected at the meeting will hold office until our 2015 annual stockholder meeting and until their successors are duly elected and qualified or their earlier removal or resignation.

-Other than Mr. Poston, all of the director nominees are currently members of our board of directors whose terms will expire at the 2013 annual meeting.
-Ms. Serena S. Connelly, a current member of our board of directors, is not standing for reelection.
-It is our expectation that Mr. Poston, if elected as one of our directors at the meeting, will serve on our audit and management development and compensation committees upon his election.
+All of the director nominees are currently members of our board of directors whose terms will expire at the 2014 annual meeting.
 All of the nominees have agreed to serve if elected.
 If any nominee is not available for election at the meeting, your shares will be voted FOR an alternate nominee to be selected by the board of directors, unless you withhold authority to vote for such unavailable nominee.
 The board of directors believes that all of its nominees will be available for election at the meeting and will serve if elected.